Rajan/lesspod/README.md

 ### To Do List

-- [ ] Authentication/Authorization using SQLite, Passport and Express
+- [x] Authentication/Authorization using SQLite, Passport and Express
-- [ ] API Module for SQLite and later others
+- [x] API Module for SQLite
 - [ ] Landing Page Design
 - [ ] Logged In Page Design (Dashboard basic)
 - [x] Blog Post Index Design